sonnynomnom/Codecademy-Learn-SQL/Q&A.md

 **Where did you learn SQL?**

-I learned SQL from an EdX class called [Sabermetrics 101: Introduction to Baseball Analytics] (https://www.edx.org/course/sabermetrics-101-introduction-baseball-bux-sabr101x-0).
+I learned SQL from an EdX class called [Sabermetrics 101: Introduction to Baseball Analytics](https://www.edx.org/course/sabermetrics-101-introduction-baseball-bux-sabr101x-0).

-Are there any datasets that you found interesting or loved working with?
-Or ones you dislike.
+**Are there any datasets that you particularly found interesting or enjoyed working with?**

 I like the mtcars (Motor Trend Car Road Tests) dataset used in R, but I especially liked using the Lahman Baseball Database.
 It is a great tool for seeing how you can use joins and calculated fields to answer questions that are typically posed in the real world.

+*3/20/2018*